-Most of you would have seen sheet music notations and symbols only in movies like Whiplash, but it takes a trained mind to thoroughly make sense of what would otherwise seem like squiggles on paper.
-Learning to read music notations is like learning a new language, and every self-professed music buff can benefit from decoding the symbols and notes in music.
+Most people will have seen sheet music notations and symbols in movies like Whiplash, but it takes a trained mind to thoroughly make sense of what would otherwise seem like squiggles on paper.
+Learning music theory fundamentals such as music notations is like learning a new language, and every self-professed music buff can benefit from decoding the symbols and notes in music.
 This article tries to break down some of the commonly seen music notations and explain what they mean.

 This is the foundation of all music notations.
 The staff comprises of five horizontal lines with four spaces between them, as shown.
 The lines are numbered 1 to 5, and the spaces are numbered 1 to 4, both starting from the bottom.